 Infrastructure and Data Environment Enhancements (H-IDEE)

 Progress in space science is sparked by the synthesis of ground- and space-based observations and open data access.
-If our goal is to understand the System, having access to dipartite data sets is essential.
+If our goal is to understand the Heliophysics System, having access to dipartite data sets is essential.
 H-IDEE investigations support ground-based observational facilities that openly provide observations in support of Heliophysics space missions, and extend data services necessary for the conduct of Heliophysics research.
 The IDEE component of the research program addresses the Realize portion of the DRIVE initiative.

 Data Centers and Virtual Observatories